 It's not the be-all and end-all mind you, I mean, hell, I have an IMDB page, so it ain't perfect.

 Don't ask!
 Still though, what a much better and more convenient world we live in now.
-I bet if Sandi Tan knew something like that existed, she would've looked into this weird older friend of hers who supposedly.
+I bet if Sandi Tan knew something like that existed, she would've looked into this weird older friend of hers who supposedly was editing her film.
 "Shirkers" is about a movie that never got properly completed called, well, "Shirkers" that the director, Sandi Tan made with several of her friends when she was just barely nineteen, maybe early twenties.
 I already know this is gonna be trouble based on the few experiences and knowledges I've heard about people who tried to direct their own feature-length movies that young, there's bound to be things that happen and go wrong, unless you're Xavier Dolan, and the fact that Ms. Tan mentions that her and Georges were inspired by Werner Herzog's "Fitzcarraldo", as inspiration in their filmmaking pursuit to make "Shirkers,"-, um, well, I knew something bad was going to happen.

 I was expecting the worst, and yeah, this was a rushed film set with a crew of friends and family, and was a film that was highly publicized by Tan and her close crew of rebellious punk filmmakers, including future "Medium Rare" director Jasmine Ng and future documentary producer Sophia Siddique.
 You see, Singapore, is a small country and the filmmaking community is smaller still.
 The most notable Singaporean film I've seen is Anthony Chen's "Ilo Ilo", which is actually a really great movie, but the small island nation doesn't have the filmmaking history or tradition that say, Hong Kong has, and a lot of that has to do with the country's dictatorial past and it's relevative self-segregation from the Western world and culture.
 At the time, they were making "Shirkers", gum chewing, among other things, was against the law, much less things like rock'n'roll music and modern movies, so there was a huge underground culture scene and market that Tan was apart of.

 One of the people she met in these endeavors was Georges Cordonas.
 He was much older and had apparently made several claims about working in the film industry and with several people.
-He seems to have had a strange and ecclectic life, but of course it strikes anybody weird that somebody who claims to know the Production assistant on "Apocalypse Now" or or that he was the inspiration for James Spader's character in "sex, lies & videotape" (Which,- come to think of it, why would he brag about that even if that was true?) who is then working with a bunch of teenagers in Singapore of all places, yeah, he seems like a con artist in hindsight.
+He seems to have had a strange and ecclectic life, but of course it strikes anybody weird that somebody who claims to know the Production assistant on "Apocalypse Now" or that he was the inspiration for James Spader's character in "sex, lies & videotape" (Which,- come to think of it, why would he brag about that even if that was true?) who is then working with a bunch of teenagers in Singapore of all places, yeah, he seems like a con artist in hindsight.
 Apparently Sandy and Georges had a road trip in America before shooting the film, where he revealed some graphic history about himself.
 He's apparently from outside New Orleans, (Why do the weird people with no past that somehow end up in this industry always claim they were from New Orleans?!) and may have watched his brother die in his mother's arm.
 Turns out, his mother's address is an abandoned lot, so who knows if she even exists.
 He told some that he was French, others that he was a son of a German immigrant.
 Apparently, he's from Columbia...-

 Anyway, somehow, Sandi rambles up a film shoot and manages to actually to get this film shot.
 It went over budget, including one reshoot at a bowling alley 'cause Georges didn't mention that the camera film blew up on the first take.
 There was another weird shot that Georges was orchestrating that involved a surreal flying scene that wasn't in Sandi's script, and that he apparently shot without film.
 Afterwards, when the school year started and the gang literally split up around the world, they waited for Georges to finish the editing.
 He never did.
 There were cryptic two cassette recordings he sent Sandi and until his sudden passing he never heard from him or saw her film get finished.